khushbumobio/Product-Management/README.md

 src folder contains controllers,models,middleware,routes,utills,config folders and app and index file

 src/controllers contains all controller like: authController,userController,categoryController,productController

 src/models contains all models like: user model,category model,product model

-routes contains all routes filles for product management utills contains mails for sendMail and generate password
+routes contains all routes filles for product management

+utills contains mails for sendMail and generate password
       send mail use when customer created
-      generate password use when customer want to generate password by admin config folder a file where all the message defines
+      generate password use when customer want to generate password by admin

+config folder a file where all the message defines
+      do not forget to add your email in emailUser and password in emailPassword of config/config.js